The Many Faces of Feta

 Costco, select locations (Dodoni feta), and from Instacart

 I hope you enjoyed our celebration of feta.
-This prized cheese will be featured in recipes in our upcoming cookbook!
+This prized cheese will be featured in recipes in our Meze cookbook, available on Amazon!

 Sign up for our e-newsletter (if you haven’t already) and stay connected on social media for cooking tips and recipes, as well as for all Kukla's Kouzina updates and news.